jiayong1008/jiayong1008/README.md

 This very repository is where I store all my personal projects that are neither Harvard nor APU's assignment.
 Each project are unique from each other and are developed when I have the need to automate something or find myself interested in a certain project.
 All my projects are listed as below, though, I plan to add more to this list as the time goes by:

 1. **Sudoku**
-**Description:** Dump a sudoku question to this program, it will solve it for you, no matter how hard it is, provided the sudoku is indeed solvable.
+**Description:** Dump a sudoku question into this program, it will solve it for you, no matter how hard it is, provided the sudoku is indeed solvable.
 Try dumping any 'extreme' sudoku you find online to this program, if my program failed to solve, I owe you an ice cream 🍦.
 **Language:** Python
 :point_right: **[View More]()** (Not published yet)